megnergit/MoistureSensor_ESP32_E3/README.md

 [Instruction](https://code.visualstudio.com/download)

 ### PlatformIO

-This is to replace Arduino IDE.
+PlatformIO replaces Arduino IDE.
 [Instruction](https://platformio.org/install/ide?install=vscode)

-Create a new project.
+* Create a new project.
 ![Create a new project](./images/platformio_newproject.png)

 * Pick 'NodeMCU ESP-32S' which we are going to use below.